This document is a draft.

 protect themselves against excessive fees by refusing to cover fees.
 Sellers

-determine the default maximum amount want to bear by setting the variable
+determine the default maximum amount they want to bear by setting the variable

 default_max_deposit_fee.
 This default can be overridden on a per-purchase